jaabkes/website/README.md

 # website
-This repository will track my development of my website.
+This repository will track the development of my website.